 Manage and meet stakeholder expectations

-With an increasingly fast-paced market, teams are often putting all their efforts into development and can often forget the importance of stakeholder engagement and management.
+Teams often put too much effort into development, while forgetting the importance of stakeholder engagement.
 However, surveys from Wellingtone show that project professionals see stakeholder management as one of the most important PPM processes.
-A roadmap helps stakeholders easily visualise project progress and understand the impacts of changes they might want to implement on a holistic scale.
-This allows teams and stakeholders to be on the same page and makes both managing and meeting expectations much easier.
+A roadmap helps stakeholders easily visualise project progress, and understand the impact of changes they might want to implement.
+This puts teams and stakeholders on the same page, and ensures managing and meeting expectations is easier.

 Prevent stakeholder micromanagement

 Without the abovementioned stakeholder management, stakeholders are prone to micromanaging projects.
-Stakeholders, particularly clients want to know what is happening and when it is all happening.
-Rather than disrupting teams as they develop the product, a roadmap can easily visualise progress through milestones to ensure that both clients are satisfied and the teams are focused on the task at hand.
+Stakeholders, particularly clients want to know what is happening and when it is happening.
+A roadmap can remove the uncertainty clients experience, as they can easily visualise progress through milestones.
+It also keeps the teams focused on the task at hand, as the roadmap determines at what stage what work should be completed.

 Streamline and simplify reporting activities

-Linking to the prior benefits, roadmaps allows stakeholders and team members to get an overview of the progress and status of the project, product or portfolio with a single glance.
-Rather than having long-winded meetings and constant email updates, all relevant people can access the roadmap at any time, from any place with real-time accurate data.
+As mentioned, roadmaps allows stakeholders and team members to get an overview of the progress and status of the project.
+Most roadmaps are built in PPM software, or in another cloud-based platform.
+This means all relevant people can access the roadmap at any time, from any place with real-time accurate data.

 What are the different types of roadmaps?

-While the fundamental structure and purpose of roadmaps may be similar, different projects have distinct factors that apply to those projects alone.
-Most roadmaps will outwardly have the same appearance as a visual graphical timeline but the information conveyed within them can be vastly different.
+While the fundamental structure and purpose of roadmaps may be similar, each projects have distinct factors that apply to it.
+Most roadmaps will have the same appearance, but the information conveyed within them can be vastly different.
 There are five commonly used roadmaps:

 Project Roadmaps

-A project roadmap is a more simplified and visual form of the project plan that summarises information such as key milestones, general timelines, expected deliverables, dependencies, resource allocations and key contacts.
-They are particularly effective than typical status reports for informing stakeholders about project progress as they can see the bigger picture of the project rather than getting lost in minute details.
+A project roadmap is a simplified and visual form of the project plan that summarises key information.
+It should include such as key milestones, general timelines, expected deliverables, dependencies, resource allocations, and key contacts.
+They are particularly effective than typical status reports for informing stakeholders about project progress.
+This is because they give stakeholders a vantage point of the bigger picture of the project.

 Product Roadmaps

-One of the most common forms of roadmaps, product roadmaps are used to visually represent the various phases within the lifecycle of a product.
-Unlike a project that often has a defined start and end date, a product roadmap is not as focused on distinct milestones and timelines, thus highlighting different types of data.
-A product roadmap typically includes the product vision, strategy, features, time-frames, status markers and product-based metrics.
+One of the most common forms of roadmaps, product roadmaps, are used to represent the phases of a lifecycle of a product.
+Unlike a project that has a defined start and end date, a product roadmap highlights different types of data tan just milestones.
+A product roadmap typically includes the product vision, strategy, features, time-frames, status markers, and product-based metrics.

-A portfolio or strategy roadmap is a multi-year long term roadmap that aims to visualise the organisation’s overall strategy and how it will achieve its key objectives through various projects, products and programs.
-While a proper portfolio roadmap informs the strategy and actions within a project and product roadmap, it is often dependent on the quality and accuracy of those roadmaps to be truly effective.
-Portfolio roadmaps are particularly powerful when paired together with what-if scenarios or strategic planning tools.
+A portfolio or strategy roadmap is a multi-year long term roadmap that aims to visualise the organisation’s overall strategy.
+In this roadmap, the project manager will outline how they will achieve key objectives through various projects, products, and programs.
+While a portfolio roadmap informs the strategy and actions of project and product roadmaps, its effectiveness is dependent on the quality and accuracy of those roadmaps.
+Portfolio roadmaps are particularly powerful when paired with what-if scenarios or strategic planning tools.

 IT Roadmaps

-While similar to a product roadmap, an IT roadmap is utilised for technology assets rather than products alone.
-This enables it to show the higher level evolution of your IT services and assets rather than focusing on individual products.
-IT roadmaps often have additional indicators that identify the different platforms, business areas and interdependencies between different technology assets.
+While similar to a product roadmap, an IT roadmap is utilised for technology assets rather than products .
+This facilitates the tracking of high-level evolution of IT services and assets.
+IT roadmaps often have additional indicators that identify the different platforms, business areas and inter-dependencies between different technology assets.
 They are particularly useful for internal teams and strategic planning.

 Feature Roadmaps

-A feature roadmap is a more detailed version of a product roadmap that drills down the specific features, functions or upgrades that will be added to a specific product.
-These are particularly powerful in communicating to external stakeholders as well as ensuring all decisions on product features are justified by customer demand and linked to the organisations overarching strategic objectives.
+A feature roadmap is like a product roadmap, but it provides details on the specific changes a product will undergo.
+These are particularly powerful when communicating to external stakeholders.
+They ensure all decisions about product features are justified by customer demand, and are linked to the organisations overarching strategic objectives.

 Elements of an effective roadmap

 Every roadmap has its own unique needs and indicators.
-However, roadmaps are fundamentally about facilitating clearer and succinct communications.
-They should be easy to manage, understand, share and update to fulfil that objective.
+However, the fundamental benefit of roadmaps is clearer, more succinct communication.
+That means roadmaps should be easy to manage, understand, share, and update.
 As a result, an effective roadmap, no matter the type, will typically have these specific elements or features:

 Clear and editable dependencies

-A key tactic to improving efficiency in projects is by running several tasks in tandem with one another.
+A key tactic to improve efficiency is running several tasks in tandem with one another.
 However, some tasks are often dependent on the initiation or completion of another task.
-Clearly defining these different dependencies is how project managers can easily rearrange and optimise their timelines.
+Clearly defining these dependencies allows project managers to rearrange and optimise their timelines.

-With proper project management software, these dependencies are visualised through simple lines that can easily define the different relationships between different tasks.
-As projects shift and change over time, it is important that these dependencies can be easily altered to reflect real-time conditions.
+A good PPM solution will visualise these dependencies, usually by charts that define the different relationships between tasks.
+As projects shift and change over time, it is important that project managers alters these dependencies to reflect real-time conditions.

 Milestones and timelines

-Milestones are an important element that let the viewer know how the project is progressing through different stages.
-While they can be as simple as simply listing out targets and measuring progress, a powerful project management tool can identify the different tasks and actions that contribute to the completion of a specific milestone while also automating approvals and alerts for key managers.
+Milestones are a measurement of the progress of the project.
+While they can be as simple as a list of targets to measuring progress, a PPM solution can provide a more intuitive and accurate progress update.
+A PPM solution can identify the different tasks and actions that contribute to the completion of a specific milestone, therefore providing accurate insights into progress.
+It can also automate approvals and alerts for key managers.

-Being able to see the percentage completion rates on timelines is also a very valuable feature.
-As many project professionals understand, time alone is not always the best way to measure the completion of a project.
-Just because the project of fifty per cent through its timeline does not mean they have completed fifty per cent of the work.
-This feature is essential for communicating real-time and accurate progress within your roadmaps.
+Your PPM solution may also have a completion percentage on timelines, a valuable feature for many project managers.
+Just time elapsed does not accurately measure of the completion of a project.
+Likewise, just because the project of 50% through its timeline, doesn’t mean you’ve completed 50% of the work.
+Therefore, having a completion percentage is essential for communicating real-time and accurate progress within your roadmaps.

 Time phased views

-While being able to sort roadmaps into different owners, statuses and phases are valuable, the ability to visualise progress and the work needed in more specific time frames is a valuable reporting and monitoring tool for teams.
-Being able to flexibly select between daily, weekly, monthly, quarterly and annual views helps teams have a more detailed understanding of their projects while simultaneously facilitating more long-term strategic planning activities.
+The ability to visualise progress and the work required in specific time frames is a valuable monitoring tool.
+So, PPM solutions which allow project managers to select between daily, weekly, monthly, quarterly, and annual views helps teams have a more detailed understanding of their projects.
+Many teams use this time phased view capability for reporting, or to facilitate long-term strategic planning activities.

 Automated updates